DivanteLtd/headless-security.org/book/vsf-best-practices.md

 - if the API key is public (eg. it let the user to query only the public information - for example product catalog),
 - if there is a dynamic API key / JWT Token / any other form of token which is acquired by the user from the authorization service based on the credentials provided by the user (eg. password/login).
 This token of course won't be stored in the config file.
 This is how the Vue Storefront [passes the user tokens](https://github.com/DivanteLtd/vue-storefront/blob/dfdb9f5264d2ca08aaad7281843cd4eda643ef2b/core/lib/sync/task.ts#L55) for the requests like `order-history`.

-## Don't process user-related information in the SSR
+## Don't process any user-related information in the SSR

 User related data - by default - is never processed in the Vue Storefront SSR rendering mode.
 SSR output is a subject of [output caching](https://docs.vuestorefront.io/guide/cookbook/checklist.html#_2-ssr-output-cache) and because the application is **session-less by design**.
 We're not using cookies neither any other form of server session.
 The Server Side generated output must be always user-agnostic serving only public information that could be indexed by the crawlers and in general being shared between the users.

 It's fairly easy to cache the user-related, sensitive information in the output cache by accident - if you processed the user-related info server side.
 Please don't do this.

-The `user` module by default is not supporting `isServer` option, the whole `MyAccount` section is even redirecting the requests to home page when entered SSR.
-The authorization module is based on the `localStorage` where the user token is stored after successfull authorization and then passed out to all subsequent `vue-storefront-api` or `storefront-api` requests.
+The `user` module by default is not supporting the `isServer` option, the whole `MyAccount` section is even redirecting the requests to home page when entered SSR.
+The authorization module is based on the `localStorage` where the user token is stored after a successfull authorization and then passed out to all subsequent `vue-storefront-api` or `storefront-api` requests.

+## Always use the HTTP proxy

+Vue Storefront runs (by default) on the port `3000` and the API is exposed on `8080`.
+Never route a production traffic to these ports.
+Node.js HTTP Servers (used by `vue-storefront`) are not meant to be used on production.
+By many different reasons - including scalability, throthling, process management and of course security.
+You always should use HTTP Proxy like `nginx` or `varnish` in front of both: frontend and API services.

+Here you've got a short tutorial on [how to properly setup VSF with nginx](https://docs.vuestorefront.io/guide/installation/production-setup.html#production-setup-bare-vps)

+## Don't expose Magento frontend

+This advise is especially important for Magento1 which has just ended it life June 2020.
+Keeping the non-maintained piece of software is never a good idea.
+If you've got your frontend on Vue Storefront they you probably don't need to expose any other part of Magento to the public internet.

+All the requests Vue Storefront is making to the Magento APIs are **always proxied** via `vue-storefront-api` or the `storefront-api`.
+Only these apps need to contact Magento directly.
+There could be one distinction of this rule when you're using Magento Checkout Fallback - so the whole frontend is on Vue Storefront, but the checkout is still processed by Magento itself.
+In that case you could modify the `.htaccess` file on your Magento instance to prevent requests others than to the `/checkout` url schema.

+If you're using `nginx` as your HTTP Proxy you can do this using the [access module](http://nginx.org/en/docs/http/ngx_http_access_module.html).

+## Change the `invalidateCacheKey`

+Ok, this is minor severity advice.
+If you're using the SSR cache, then please change the [`invalidateCacheKey`](https://docs.vuestorefront.io/guide/basics/ssr-cache.html#dynamic-tags).
+Otherwise anyone can clear-out your output cache (stored in Redis) by just calling out the `https://yourdomain.com/invalidate?tag=*&key=aeSu7aip`, including the default `invalidateCacheKey`.